hrbigelow/depngs/README.md

 Making this false assumption is worse if trying to detect changes in the genotype between pairs of samples (such as timepoints of the same patient).
-This is because one of the non-clonal samples may close to a threshold of 25\% X + 75\% Y, which is forced to be genotyped as XY or YY, neither of which are very close.
+This is because one of the non-clonal samples may close to a threshold of 25\% X + 75\% Y, which is forced to be genotyped as XY or YY, neither of which are very close to the actual nucleotide composition.
 And, if a pair of samples fall on either side of this threshold, there may be no significant change in the base composition, yet individually genotyping them will flag a change.
+Even though such a situation may be rare in absolute terms, it can be common among the pool of flagged changes.

 Typically, the problem setting is as follows.
 The replicating virus or cancer genome can mutate at each division, with the result that a population is non-clonal.
 Each